 - Make sure to turn UEFI settings on in the BIOS menu; this also means making sure Legacy Boot Mode and equivalents are off.

 - Check your drive partition type.
 UEFI requires GPT partition style, rather than the MBR used by Legacy BIOS setups.
 To do this, type Computer Management in your Windows Start menu search bar and select the best match.
 Select Disk Management from the menu.
 Now, find your primary drive, right-click, and select Properties.
-Now, select the Volume Your partition style is listed here.
+Now, select the Volume.
+Your partition style is listed here.
+(If you need to switch from MBR to GPT there is only one option to change the partition style: back up your data and wipe the drive.)

 - Some firmware managers have the option to Restore Factory Keys, usually found in the same tab as the other Secure Boot options.
 If you have this option, restore the Secure Boot factory keys.
 Then Save and Exit, and reboot.